SteveJustin1963/tec-Rockets/README.md

 Best is HIPEP = HAN + Poly(vinyl alcohol) (PVOH, PVA, or PVAl) made by DSSB in Reno USA.

+The production of electric solid propellants (ESPs) is likely to be a specialized process that requires specific equipment and expertise.
+To make ESPs, the ingredients (hydroxyl ammonium nitrate and polyvinyl alcohol) are first weighed and mixed together in the appropriate ratio to form a plastisol.
+The mixture is then shaped and cured into the desired form, which could be a solid block, a granulated powder, or some other shape depending on the intended use.

+The exact process for shaping and curing the ESP will depend on the specific formulation and the equipment being used.
+For example, the mixture may be pressed into a mold, extruded through a die, or poured into a tray to set.
+Once the ESP has been shaped and cured, it is ready for use as a rocket propellant.

+It is worth noting that the production of ESPs is likely to be a complex and specialized process that requires specific equipment and expertise.
+The materials required to make ESPs are also not widely available and may require an ATF (Alcohol, Tobacco, and Firearms) license to purchase.
+There is only one company in the world that produces ESPs, called DSSB, based in Reno.
+As such, it is not something that can be easily done by the average individual.
+For now.

 ## preparation of hydroxylamine nitrate (HAN)